 Technical, statistically dense text, meanwhile, is better served by numerals, so in that case use digits for physical dimensions, degrees (both of temperature and angle), scores and percentages, money, time, and other references to quantity.

-Newspaper style and less formal writing (and much of online content) hews closer to AP style, which derived from the rules for Associated Press newspaper articles: Spell out numbers only to ten, use numbers for 11 and up, and don’t be concerned about matching style when you refer to quantities on both sides of the tipping point. (“In a classroom poll conducted recently, only seven of 29 students agreed with that statement.”)
+Newspaper style and less formal writing (and much of online content) hews closer to AP style, which derived from the rules for Associated Press newspaper articles: Spell out numbers only to nine, use numbers for 10 and up, and don’t be concerned about matching style when you refer to quantities on both sides of the tipping point. (“In a classroom poll conducted recently, only seven of 29 students agreed with that statement.”)

 And what about those pesky hyphens?
 Don’t hyphenate a physical dimension to the unit name unless those two terms modify a noun (“10 feet,” but “10-foot pole”).
 Hyphenate double-digit numbers by themselves — and within larger numbers — if they aren’t multiples of ten (“sixty-four,” “one hundred twenty-eight”), but don’t hyphenate all the elements of a large number like a chain.

 Simple and mixed fractions should be styled, depending on your preferred policy, either like “1/2” and “1 3/4,” or like “one-half” or “one and three-fourths.”
-Don’t bother setting case fractions (in which the numbers are reduced in size and placed on either side of a diagonal line); if you’re writing for a publication, the fraction will be formatted during the production stage according to its style.
+Don’t bother setting case fractions (in which the numbers are reduced in size and placed on either side of a diagonal or horizontal line); if you’re writing for a publication, the fraction will be formatted during the production stage according to its style.

-To establish a style for your Web site or blog, keep in mind that gurus of online content advise using numerals, which are easier to scan (and most site visitors scan before they read, if they read at all), but note that the AP rule about using numerals for numbers you can count on your fingers still applies: “1 day, I’ll see with my own 2 eyes that you can beat 3 people in a row in 4-square” is going a bit far.
+To establish a style for your website or blog, keep in mind that gurus of online content advise using numerals, which are easier to scan (and most site visitors scan before they read, if they read at all), but note that the AP rule about using numerals for numbers you can count on your fingers still applies: “1 day, I’ll see with my own 2 eyes that you can beat 3 people in a row in 4-square” is going a bit far.

-For non-US Speakers: The Oxford Style Manual (ch.7) says approximately the same thing as Daniel wrote about above (except they go to numerals at 100, not at 101, and “in a technical context”, at 10), and, of course, numbers like Daniel’s “one hundred twenty-eight” are written “one hundred and twenty-eight” in proper English.
+1. For non-US Speakers: The Oxford Style Manual (ch.7) says approximately the same thing as Daniel wrote about above (except they go to numerals at 100, not at 101, and “in a technical context”, at 10), and, of course, numbers like Daniel’s “one hundred twenty-eight” are written “one hundred and twenty-eight” in proper English.